D8-X/d8x-cli/README.md

 Trader backend docker swarm deployment and nginx + certbot setup is analogous to broker-server deployment, but involves slightly more configuration files.
 Make sure to follow the setup instructions and modify the configuration files as well as `.env` file.
-Particularly important configuration file that you should supply with valid values is `live.rpc.json`.
-As the default values do not contain websockets rpc endpoints which are necessary to run the services.

-Nginx + certbot setup is completely analogous to broker-server setup, but involves more domains for services.
+Nginx + certbot setup is completely analogous to the broker-server setup, but involves more domains for services.

-To run only trader backend swarm deployment:
+To run only the trader backend swarm deployment:
 ```bash
 d8x setup swarm-deploy
 ```